-This course includes a study of fundamental mathematics topics selected from the following: logic, sequences, analytic geometry, spatial geometry, conic sections, wave motion, exponential functions, probability, and statistics.
-Topics are approached from the perspective of understanding the mathematical concepts underlying many different aspects of the human experience.
+This course includes a study of fundamental mathematics topics selected from the following: logic, sequences, analytic geometry, spatial geometry, conic sections, wave

 MTH 135 INTRODUCTION TO PROBABILITY AND STATISTICS Three credit hours

 Prerequisite: Three years of high school mathematics including geometry and second year algebra.
 Students who have not successfully completed second year algebra should complete one or two remedial algebra courses, in accordance with placement test scores, to meet the prerequisite prior to enrolling in this course (See COL courses).